Today, representatives from the Ireland Rugby World Cup 2023 bid will make their presentation to World Rugby in London.

 Both France and South Africa have emphasised their advantage in facilities throughout the bidding process.
 The South African bid centres on their “eight world class all-seater match venues” which were either built or renovated for the 2010 FIFA World Cup.
 Equally the French have put forward their current facilities as a major strength of their bid, which features many stadia that were used in the 1998 FIFA World Cup and the 2016 UEFA European Championships.

-FFR representative Claude Atcher told the Guardian last week made it clear that his federation recognised the importance of strong facilities in a Rugby World Cup bid, saying “in the bid you have to prove that your stadiums are at the level of international competition”.
+FFR representative Claude Atcher told the Guardian last week made it clear that his federation recognised the importance of strong facilities in a Rugby World Cup bid.

 World Rugby, who decide where the tournament is played, is made up of the many nations who take part in rugby union.
 As always, politics will play a role in who receives the rights to host the event.
 Countries like America and Canada have publicly declared their support for Ireland, but the vote ultimately comes down to a secret ballot, so words do not mean everything.

 The Irish bid is headlined as a “tournament like no other”.
 The IRFU have guaranteed finances and stadiums, with promises of igniting the American market.
 “A tournament like no other” is also a promise, but it can more aptly be listed as a guarantee.